Redocly/redocly-cli/docs/commands/lint.md

 ## Examples

-### How to use entrypoints to check all or selected definitions
+### How to use entrypoints to lint all or selected definitions

 ##### Method 1: Pass entrypoints directly
 In this case, `lint` will validate the definitions passed in the command and ignore the `apis` object in the Redocly configuration file.